 It's really worth thinking about different periods in history and the way they can be characterized by different women's hairstyles.
-For example there's ancient Greece and its braided hair, plaits and updos, the Regency period with its curls and of course the vintage period of bobs and finger waves.
+For example there's ancient Greece and its braided hair, plaits and updos, the Regency period with its curls and of course the vintage period of bobs and finger waves, from the 1960s right up until Rihanna's undercut.
 Looking back on a history of women's hairstyles is interesting because you get to think about the way women's hairstyles have evolved.

 But also, taking a trip through hairstyle history is a great way to find inspiration for the present.
 Many hairstyle fashions are reincarnations of classic styles of the past— the bob is a well known example and so is pretty much any retro vintage hair worn by Dita Von Teese.
 So, with a bit of careful analysis of history you might find something you like— something no one else is wearing— and perhaps even start a new hairstyle trend.
 Below are some examples of our favorite periods of history and some of the current celebrity hairstyles they've inspired.

 Grecian Goddess Hairstyles

 The Greeks can be thanked for a lot of things, and sexy braided hair is definitely one of them.
 There's a lot of great information about the various women's hairstyles worn in ancient Greece, and alongside loose braided updos and half updos, Beauty and the Bath also notes the popularity of buns and hair accessories like crowns, scarves and colored fabric.
 Check out Lena Heady's Grecian Goddess hairstyle in the movie 300 and for some more modern interpretations see our pictures of Diane Kruger's braided crown and Amanda Bynes' boho braids.